Director of Finance

 6. Oversee all contracts and legal agreements, and assist hotel management in maintaining all licenses, permits, insurance and contracts.

-7. Establish and audit all internal financial controls, including purchasing, cash handling and disbursements, inventories, Club equipment, master keys, and associates time records.
+7. Establish and audit all internal financial controls, including purchasing, cash handling and disbursements, inventories, hotel equipment, master keys, and associates time records.

 8. Communicate both verbally and in writing to provide clear direction to staff.

 9. Comply with attendance rules and be available to work on a regular basis.

 10. Perform any other job related duties as assigned.